 At Healthline, we also saw an uptick in people viewing both content on suicide and depression compared with the three weeks before the show premiered.

 Views of our suicide-related content and depression-related content increased 22 and 7 percent, respectively, from March 31 to April 18.

-In a corresponding editorial in the JAMA journal, experts from Boston Children’s Hospital and Harvard Medical School, said the series and following study show the need for socially responsible programming in addition to better screening practices and early intervention to prevent teen suicide.
+In a in the JAMA journal, experts from Boston Children’s Hospital and Harvard Medical School, said the series and following study show the need for socially responsible programming in addition to better screening practices and early intervention to prevent teen suicide.

 “We cannot ascertain whether the searches on ‘how to kill yourself’ were made out of idle curiosity or by suicidal individuals contemplating an attempt,” the editorial authors wrote.
 “While it is likely that far more were due to the former, the producers of the series should have taken steps to mitigate the latter, as encouraged by suicide prevention specialists.”